 After a welcome address from programme leader Jenna Davies, guests heard from Professor Philip Powell, Executive Dean of the School of Business, Economics and Informatics and Birkbeck’s Pro-Vice Master for Enterprise and Innovation who presented the awards.

 Best Business Pitch was awarded to MSc Management with Business Innovation student Robert Bauer, winning a series of professional coaching sessions from global communication skills training organisation, Pinnacle Performance Company, who delivered BECCA’s Pitching Workshop in March.
 Robert spoke of his accomplishment:

 “I feel very honoured and proud about my successful pitch.
 I look forward to the coaching sessions with Pinnacle and to get in touch with the team.
 The course has been fantastic; I started without a business idea and have now got a great platform to continue developing as an entrepreneur.”

-Best Business Idea went to BSc Business Psychology students Odessa Hamilton & Gina Osman for their hospitality focussed business, winning access to a top business mentor in the industry who will provide a full strategy day along with a series of mentoring sessions to work on the next steps of the business.
+Best Business Idea went to BSc Business Psychology students Odessa Hamilton & Gina Osman for their hospitality focussed business, winning access to a top business mentor in the industry who will provide a full strategy day along with a series of mentoring sessions to work on the next steps of the business idea.
 Founder Odessa said she was “over the moon to win this category” having worked extremely hard developing the idea since the start of the course.

 The winning students also received a £500 contribution each towards a training course of their choice that focuses on personal or business development.